Director, Media Entrepreneurship & Interactive Journalism

 School of Communication

 - Amy Eisman is director of the MA in Media Entrepreneurship, launched in 2012, and of the weekend MA in Interactive Journalism.
 She previously was SOC's Director of Writing Programs.
 Eisman was with Gannett for 17 years, first as a cover story editor at USA TODAY and later as Executive Editor of USA WEEKEND.
 Eisman was also a managing editor at AOL and a Fulbright lecturer in Moscow.
 Today she trains newsrooms on web content and writing.
 An early adopter of online education, she co-authored online training modules for Gannett about breaking news online, interactivity and database journalism and co-wrote a module for Knight Citizen News Network.
-She’s held workshops at the washingtonpost.com, Freedom Forum, the Voice of America and Radio Free Europe/Radio Liberty in Prague and Moscow.
+She’s held workshops at the washingtonpost.com, Freedom Forum, VOA and Radio Free Europe/Radio Liberty in Prague and Moscow.
 She co-chaired the 2010 Online News Association conference and in 2011 presented in Vladivostok about digital journalism.
-She chairs ONA's MJ Bear Fellowship committee, honoring digital journalists under 30.
+She chairs ONA's MJ Bear Fellowship committee, honoring digital journalists under 30, and has judged the White House Correspondents' Association Awards.

 DegreesBA University of Pennsylvania; MA American University